openwdl/wdl/modules/SPEC.md

 The trust model follows trust on first use:

 1. On first resolution, if `module.sig` is present, the engine verifies the signature and records the signer's public key in `module-lock.json` under the module entry's `signer` field.
+If the signature file also contains `identity`, the engine may record it under `signer_identity`.
 2. On subsequent resolutions, the engine verifies the signature matches the previously recorded key.
 3. If the signing key has changed, the engine must **refuse to proceed** and surface a clear warning explaining what happened.
 The user must explicitly accept the new key through an engine-specific command (e.g., `sprocket module trust openwdl/csvcut`).
 This protects against compromised repositories where an attacker replaces both content and signature.
 4. If a module was unsigned on first resolution and later becomes signed, the engine records the key going forward without disruption.
 5. If a previously signed module is later resolved without a `module.sig`, the engine must refuse to proceed, exactly as if the signing key had changed.
 The user must explicitly accept the removal through the same engine-specific trust command.

-The lockfile `signer` field is absent for unsigned modules and for local path dependencies, which are not subject to signature verification.
+The lockfile `signer` and `signer_identity` fields are absent for unsigned modules and for local path dependencies, which are not subject to signature verification.

 A legitimate key rotation is indistinguishable from a compromise at the protocol level; the engine cannot tell them apart, so the user must.
 Authors rotating a signing key should announce the new key through a channel consumers already trust, such as the repository's README or a release note, so that users have something to verify against before accepting the new key.